Muhanned/OCR/README.md

-# OCR
+# Optical-Character-Recognition
-detecting Text data from Images
+Character detector which extracts printed or handwritten text from an image or video